denisyukphp/throttler/docs/index.md

 ## Configuration

 You need to collect a collection of nodes and choose a strategy.
-Set weight for a Node as the second argument in constructor if you are using weighted-strategies.
+Set weight for Node as the second argument in constructor if you are using weighted-strategies:

 ```php
 <?php